 SEO-friendly images appear in the display that is scrollable from left to right.

-Shrinking the image size to reduce web page loading time without damaging the image quality.
+Shrinking the image size reduces web page loading time without damaging the image quality.

 The process by which human visitors and crawlers can easily find content from the websites.